Frequently Asked Questions (FAQ)

 I want to install a fire alarm, what do I need to do?

-Permits are required for fire alarm systems.
+A permit is required for all residential and business fire alarm systems.
 All information is kept strictly confidential.
-Contact the Fire Marshal's office at 248-6265 to request a permit form.
+Click the link to obtain a Fire Alarm Permit Form or contact the Fire Marshal's office at 248-6265 to request one.

 I have old chemical containers - how can I safely dispose of them?